zerosonesfun/resume-text-to-html/README.md

 Convert resume text to html as long as it is in between &lt;resume>&lt;/resume> and follows a few rules.

 ## Rules
-Esure you follow the below format. **Bold**, *italic*, and [link](https://google.com) markdown is allowed.
+Ensure you follow the below format. **Bold**, *italic*, and [link](https://google.com) markdown is allowed.
 Any dash with a letter immediately following it will turn into a bulleted line.
 ```
 <resume>
 Billy Wilcosky